Market and Games

 A couple of funny notes:

-Important result #1: When checking for profitable unilaterally decisions, it is necessary and sufficient only pure strategy decisions , i.e. is a Nash Equilibrium only if:
+Important result #1: When checking for profitable unilaterally decisions, it is necessary and sufficient to look only at pure strategy decisions , i.e. is a Nash Equilibrium only if:

 for every pure strategy .